 — LING 471 (3)

-The Study of meaning has deep roots in the Western intellectual tradition.
+The study of meaning has deep roots in the Western intellectual tradition.
 Introduces students to the scientific study of linguistic meaning.
 Focuses on truth-conditional aspects of sentence meaning and involves some learning of the formal tools of predicate calculus.
-Consideration of the word meaning and the meaning of 'language in use' (pragmatics), including Speech Act Theory and Relevance Theory.
+Consideration of word meaning and the meaning of language in use (pragmatics), including Speech Act Theory and Relevance Theory.
 Sense of the breadth and dynamism of linguistic semantics as it is practiced today.
 Same as PHIL 471.
 Prerequisite: LING 204.

 View all Undergraduate Courses | View Course Schedules